trade-tariff/ott-prototype/app/content/hs22/section_chapter_notes/chapter 22.md

         - of a product derived from the distillation of wine, or

-        - of concentrated grape must or, in the case of certain liqueur wines with a designation of origin or with a geographical indication appearing in the register provided for by the UK equivalent of Article 104 of Regulation (EU) No 1308/2013 and for which such practise is traditional, of grape must concentrated by direct heat, which, apart from this operation, corresponds to the definition of concentrated grape must, or
+        - of concentrated grape must or, in the case of certain liqueur wines with a designation of origin or with a geographical indication appearing in the list provided for by the UK equivalent of Article 104 of Regulation (EU) No 2019/934 and for which such practice is traditional, of grape must concentrated by direct heat, which, apart from this operation, corresponds to the definition of concentrated grape must, or

         - of a mixture of these products.

-        However, certain liqueur wines with a designation of origin or with a geographical indication appearing in the register provided for by the UK equivalent of Article 104 of Regulation (EU) No 1308/2013 may be obtained from unfermented fresh grape must which does not need to have a minimum natural alcoholic strength by volume of 12 % vol.
+        However, certain liqueur wines with a designation of origin or with a geographical indication appearing in the list provided for by the UK equivalent of Article 104 of Regulation (EU) No 2019/934 may be obtained from unfermented fresh grape must which does not need to have a minimum natural alcoholic strength by volume of 12 % vol.

 6. For the purposes of subheadings [2204 10](/subheadings/2204100000-80), [2204 21](/subheadings/2204210000-80), [2204 22](/subheadings/2204220000-80) and [2204 29](/subheadings/2204290000-80):

     - a. wines with a protected designation of origin (PDO) and wines with a protected geographical indication (PGI) are wines which comply with the provisions of the UK equivalent of Articles 93 to 108 of Regulation (EU) No 1308/2013;

-    - b. ‘varietal wines’ are wines which comply with the provisions of Article 120 of the UK equivalent of Regulation (EU) No 1308/2013 of the European Parliament and of the Council and the provisions adopted in implementation of the aforesaid Regulation and defined in national regulations;
+    - b. ‘varietal wines’ are wines which comply with the provisions of the UK equivalent of Article 120 of Regulation (EU) No 1308/2013

     - c. wines produced in the European Union are wines which comply with the provisions of the UK equivalent of Regulation (EU) No 1308/2013 and the provisions of the UK equivalent of Article 45 of Regulation (EU) 33/2019.

-7. For the purposes of subheadings [2204 30 92](/subheadings/2204309200-80) and [2204 30 96](/subheadings/2204309600-80) 'concentrated grape must' means grape must for which the figure indicated by a refractometer (used in accordance with the method prescribed in the 'Compendium of International Methods of Analysis of Wines and Musts' of the International Organisation of Vine and Wine) at a temperature of 20C is not less than 50.9%.
+7. For the purposes of subheadings [2204 30 92](/commodities/2204309200) and [2204 30 96](/commodities/2204309600) 'concentrated grape must' means grape must for which the figure indicated by a refractometer (used in accordance with the method prescribed in the 'Compendium of International Methods of Analysis of Wines and Musts' of the International Organisation of Vine and Wine) at a temperature of 20C is not less than 50.9%.

 8. Only vermouth and other wine of fresh grapes flavoured with plants or aromatic substances having an actual alcoholic strength by volume of not less than 7% vol shall be regarded as products of heading [2205](/headings/2205).

-9. For the purposes of subheading [2206 00 10](/subheadings/2206001000-80), the expression 'piquette' means the product obtained by the fermentation of untreated grape marc macerated in water or by the extraction of fermented grape marc with water.
+9. For the purposes of subheading [2206 00 10](/commodities/2206001000), the expression 'piquette' means the product obtained by the fermentation of untreated grape marc macerated in water or by the extraction of fermented grape marc with water.

-10. For the purposes of subheadings [2206 00 31](/subheadings/2206003100-80) and [2206 00 39](/subheadings/2206003900-80), the following are regarded as 'sparkling':
+10. For the purposes of subheadings [2206 00 31](/commodities/2206003100) and [2206 00 39](/commodities/2206003900), the following are regarded as 'sparkling':

     - fermented beverages in bottles with 'mushroom' stoppers held in place by ties or fastenings,

     - fermented beverages otherwise put up, with an excess pressure of 3 bar or more, measured at a temperature of 20 C.

-11. For the purposes of subheadings [2209 00 11](/subheadings/2209001100-80) and [2209 00 19](/subheadings/2209001900-80), the expression 'wine vinegar' means vinegar obtained exclusively by acetous fermentation of wine and having a total acidity of not less than 60g/l, expressed as acetic acid.
+11. For the purposes of subheadings [2209 00 11](/commodities/2209001100) and [2209 00 19](/commodities/2209001900), the expression 'wine vinegar' means vinegar obtained exclusively by acetous fermentation of wine and having a total acidity of not less than 60g/l, expressed as acetic acid.

 12. Subheading [2207 20](/subheadings/2207200000-80) covers mixtures of ethyl alcohol used as raw material to produce fuels for motor vehicles of an alcoholic strength by volume of 50 % or higher and denatured with one or more of the following substances: